Install required packages on Ubuntu 18.04 or Debian jessie-backports $ sudo apt install python3-pytest python3-pytest-xdist # Install required packages on other systems $ pip install pytest pytest-xdist

-Tests can also be run with pytest.
-Advantages include finer test selection, full parallelism, nicer test execution summaries, better output in case of failures (containing the contents of variables) and the ability to open the PDB debugger on failing tests.
+Tests are run with pytest.
+Pytest features versus the "unittest" standard library module include finer test selection, full parallelism, nicer test execution summaries, better output in case of failures (containing the contents of variables) and the ability to open the PDB debugger on failing tests.

 To get started, install pytest 3.0 or newer and pytest-xdist: